GothenburgBitFactory/tw.org/content/docs/advice.md

 Every change will ruin someone's day.
 They will be sure to tell you about it.
-The same change will improve someone\'s day.
+The same change will improve someone's day.
 You will not hear of this.

-People will disguise feature requests as bugs, which means either they consider difference of opinion a defect, or believe that calling it a flaw will force implementation, but hopefully they just forgot to set the issue type to \'enhancement\'.
+People will disguise feature requests as bugs, which means either they consider difference of opinion a defect, or believe that calling it a flaw will force implementation, but hopefully they just forgot to set the issue type to 'enhancement'.

 Some people find it very difficult to articulate what they want.
-It\'s worth being patient and finding out what they need.
+It's worth being patient and finding out what they need.

 What you keep out of a project is just as important as what you allow in to a project.

 Many new users will submit feature requests, just to show that they are knowledgeable and clever.
-They don\'t really want that feature, it\'s a form of positive feedback.
+They don't really want that feature, it's a form of positive feedback.

 Beware of suggestions from users who have used your software for only a day or so.
 Be equally aware of suggestions from users who have used your software for a long, long time.